Brick Calculator guide

 • Do not ignore bond pattern, corners, openings, piers, cuts, and broken pieces.

-• Do not use this simple face estimate for structural wall design.
+• Do not use this simple face estimate for structural wall design, retaining walls, chimneys, or load-bearing masonry.

-• Estimate mortar, ties, lintels, flashing, and cleanup separately.
+• Estimate mortar, wall ties, lintels, flashing, weep holes, cleanup, and labor separately.

 Research and references